ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Matching Evidence against Reference Values

-This section describes the process performed by the verifier to determine whether a candidate CoMID tag matches the Accepted Claims Set.
+This section describes the process performed by the Verifier to determine whether a candidate CoMID tag matches the Accepted Claims Set.

+A tag matches the Accepted Claims Set if every reference value in the tag matches evidence in the Accepted Claims Set, as described below.

 If a tag does not match the Accepted Claims Set then it is silently ignored for this pass, the Verifier continues to iterate over the remaining candidate tags.